ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/null.md

 # null {#null-function}

 Accepts an inserted data of the specified structure and immediately drops it away.
-The function is used for convenience writing tests and demos.
+The function is used for convenience writing tests and demonstrations.

 **Syntax**